-What you should know when deploying .NET 6 application to Linux based App Service?
+What you should know when deploying .NET 6 application to Linux-based App Service?

-Why to use Linux based App Service?
+Why use Linux-based App Service?

-Windows based App Service (Premium v3 Service Plan)
+Windows-based App Service (Premium v3 Service Plan)

-Linux based App Service (Premium v3 Service Plan)
+Linux-based App Service (Premium v3 Service Plan)

 Notes about building Azure Infrastructure with Bicep